-One of the things I’ve come to notice as a designer and a food lover consistently is the terrible design of restaurant websites.
+One of the things I’ve come to notice as a designer and a food lover is the lack of design of restaurant websites.
 Or even the lack of a website!
-Are you one of the many restaurants that relies on Facebook pages or other social media updates to communicate with their patrons and future yelp ravers, which can work but has some serious drawbacks!
+Are you one of the many restaurants that relies on Facebook pages or other social media updates to communicate with patrons and future yelp ravers?
+If so, beware – this has some serious drawbacks!
 Like, for instance, where do people go to get the feel of your restaurant?
-To see actual photos taken of the beautiful interior and not just people’s selfies of the bathroom or the bar?
+To see actual photos taken of the beautiful interior and not just people’s selfies in the bathroom or the bar?
 Read on to learn why your restaurant NEEDS a website!

 Your website is an extension of your restaurant business — it is usually the first place people go to find out more, read your menu and see what your place is all about!